kadze009/signature/README.md

 # signature

-The program which splits the input file on blocks with the selected size and computes the signature of the each block.
+The application splits the input file on blocks with the selected size and computes the signature of the each block.
 The signatures is saved in output file.

 ## Usage

 ```
 Usage:
     signature [KEYS]...
 INPUT_FILE OUTPUT_FILE